 - Now you can deselect the sliders beside the options for iPhone Unlock etc.

-Now your iPhone will require a passcode everytime you need to unlock it or identify youself for Apple Pay and so on.
+Now your iPhone will require a passcode every time you need to unlock it or identify yourself for Apple Pay and so on.

 How to set iPhone to unlock with a mask on

 Here we will share some tricks that will allow you to set up facial recognition on your iPhone so that it recognises you even with your face half covered by a mask.
 Before we run through the steps please note that we had to try this several times until we were able to set up reliable face recognition, but it is possible.
 (We have a separate guide to using Face ID.)